 Once the prime rib reaches the desired temperature, remove it from the oven and let it rest for at least 15-20 minutes before carving.
 This allows the meat to retain its juices for a tender and flavorful result.

-See also How long to cook chicken tenders in the instant pot
+See also How to cook filet mignon in the air fryer

 By following these steps, you can achieve a perfectly cooked prime rib roast with a juicy and tender medium-rare center.